Open NowBusinessRound 2

 What activities are funded?

-Purchase of eligible ADS-B equipment, installation of installed ADS-B equipment by an approved installer, and purchase of portable ADS-B EC or portable ADS-B IN equipment for eligible Australian-registered aircraft.
+Purchase of eligible ADS-B equipment for Australian-registered aircraft, including installation costs by an approved installer for installed ADS-B equipment, or purchase of portable ADS-B EC or portable ADS-B IN equipment.

 6